 Ijen Crater is one of the most visited volcanos in Indonesia, it’s located in between Banyuwangi Town and Bondowoso Town but most of the visitors come from Banyuwangi Town because it’s easier to reach via Ferry from Bali, Train from any city in Java Island, and Plane for faster travel.
-There are some reasons for it, it has amazing landscapes, moderate trekking path, and there is the natural phenomenon that only can be found just two in the world.
-That is the blue fire phenomenon, this is the natural fire that comes from the center of the bottom of the Ijen Crater and we will explain in the chapter below.
+There are some reasons for it, it has amazing landscapes and moderate trekking paths, and there is a natural phenomenon that only can be found in just two in the world.
+That is the blue fire phenomenon, this is the natural fire that comes from the center of the bottom of the Ijen Crater and we will explain it in the chapter below.

 WHAT IS BLUE FIRE IN IJEN CRATER:

 Nowadays, visitors are eager to visit Ijen Crater with its electric-blue fire which comes out from the crater of Ijen Crater (bottom of the crater).
 This is a natural phenomenon that can be seen only 2 in the world, are Ijen Crater and Dallol volcano in the Danakil Depression, in the Afar region of Ethiopia near the borders of Eritrea and Djibouti.